LauraKaraliene/Vividmart-JS-Frameworks/README.md

-# Laura's eCommerce Store
+# VividMart - eCommerce store created by Laura Karaliene (School Project)

 ![eCommerce Store Screenshot](./src/assets/Screenshot.png)

-**Laura's eCommerce Store** is a fictional online store where users can browse products, add them to their cart, and proceed to checkout.
+**VividMart** is a fictional online store where users can browse products, add them to their cart, and proceed to checkout.
 The store provides a seamless shopping experience with detailed product information, customer reviews, and intuitive navigation.

 ## Description